DJ Hell: 2010s

-Current
+2020–present

-In 2020 DJ Hell founded a new label called The DJ Hell Experience.
+In 2020, DJ Hell founded a new label called The DJ Hell Experience.
 The Hamburg-based distributor wordandsound is responsible for distribution.
 For the first album released under the new label, House Music Box, the artist Jonathan Meese contributed a picture for the cover.
 The electronic music magazine FAZEMAG chose House Music Box as the Album of the Year 2020.
 The album's first video features a Hell avatar, which will also be used at festivals and shows in the future.
 Another collaboration with Meese is the album Meese x Hell - Hab keine Angst, hab keine Angst, ich bin deine Angst, to be released in April 2021 by Daniel Richter’s Buback, records Hamburg.

 In March 2021, Soft Cell - Tainted Love Remix 2021 was released on Cleopatra Records in the U.S.

 To the book Mensch – Maschinen – Musik.
 Das Gesamtkunstwerk Kraftwerk, edited by Uwe Schütte (publication date February 2021), DJ Hell has written a detailed personal foreword.

 In the exhibition “Nachts.
 Clubkultur in München“ („Nights.
 Club Culture in Munich”), which the Munich Stadtmuseum will be showing from April 2021 to January 2022, DJ Hell will play a significant role – he plans to make his record collection available to the museum for the show.
 The cultural-historical exhibition is dedicated to Munich's nightlife and club culture from the post-war period to the present in the form of a nocturnal foray.

 DJ Hell is one of the DFB ambassadors for the 2024 European Football Championship to be held in Germany, the UEFA Euro 2024.

 DJ Hell is the designated curator of the nascent Museum of Modern Electronic Music (MOMEM) in Frankfurt am Main.